josndan/stunning-mobility-models/README.md

 Prior work on personalized mobility modeling has focused on using Markov models and LSTMs.
 Identifying the effectiveness of different time-series modeling methods (e.g., hidden Markov models) for personalized mobility prediction can provide relevant insights for building robust personalized ML models.

 This project was done to evaluate the following hypothesis:
-Deep learning approaches for personalized mobility modeling are less effective than traditional ML methods.
+*Deep learning approaches for personalized mobility modeling are less effective than traditional ML methods.*

 The following model were on mobility data
-HMM –
+**HMM
 Naive Bayes
-Logistic Regression
+Logistic Regression**

-Results:
+# Results:

 |    Method   | Test accuracy |
 |:-----------:|:-------------:|